feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 I've also learned it is hard to find if someone is using that thing you want to deprecate.
 Maybe I should add some kind of tracking?
 Don't know.

-I've learned that I just don't know how to handle those things.
+I've learned that I just don't know how to handle those things on GoReleaser because people may not even read the log unless it fails (e.g. running on the CI).

 # No one owes anyone anything